 Most horse owners can quickly name the crude protein level in the feed they provide their horses.
 But, what horse owners really need to know about is the amino acid content.

-Protein is made up of amino acids, similar to how a chain is made up of links.
+Amino acids constitute protein, much like how links form a chain.
 There are two basic categories of amino acids: Essential and nonessential.

 If the horse has enough of the first most-limiting amino acid, but then runs out of the second most-limiting amino acid, it can’t use the remaining amount of the third most limiting, and so on.

 In horses, the first three most-limiting amino acids, in order, are lysine, methionine and threonine.
-Generally speaking, if these three amino acids are present in sufficient quantities, the ingredients used also provide the remaining amino acids in sufficient quantities.
+In general, if these three amino acids are adequately present, the ingredients used also supply the remaining amino acids sufficiently.

 It is increasingly common to see these three amino acids listed on the guaranteed analysis of horse feed tags, as it is an indication of the quality of the protein sources and the balanced nature of the feed.

 If you are looking for a feed that may help impact topline, be sure to look at the guaranteed analysis on the feed tag.
-In specific Nutrena feeds – SafeChoice products, ProForce products, and Empower Topline Balance– the amino acid levels are called out and guaranteed on the tag.
+Specific Nutrena feeds such as SafeChoice products, ProForce products, and Empower Topline Balance guarantee and specify amino acid levels on the tag.

 The amino acids included in Nutrena’s Topline Balance products are included in specific amounts and ratios.
-Research has shown that this specific combination and type of amino acids help to support a healthy topline when fed correctly.
+Research has shown that this specific combination and type of amino acids help to support a healthy topline.

 Guaranteed amino acids on the tag is a good starting point.
-You then need to let the horse tell you if the feed is working by regularly evaluating and noting changes in topline condition.
+Let the horse tell you if the feed is working by regularly evaluating and noting changes in topline condition.